emqx/cloud-docs/en_US/feature/role.md

 A subaccount is an account created by an EMQX Cloud user.
 Subaccounts will be activated after email authentication.
 An EMQX Cloud user account currently cannot be registered as a subaccount.
 On the contrary, subaccount email can be registered as an EMQX Cloud user.
 Additionally, it can be registered as a subaccount under other EMQX Cloud user account.

-Here is the login page for subaccounts (for subaccounts login only)
+Subaccounts get a separate login page for subaccounts only.

 ![default_project](./_assets/login_1.png)